Skip to content

 • Prefer /query or llmwiki_context for first-pass retrieval.

-• Use /search, /read/{page_id}, and /graph for follow-up inspection.
+• Use /search, /read/{page_id}, /graph, and /graph/neighborhood for follow-up inspection.

 • Preserve draft filtering unless the deployment is a trusted local workflow.